Concordium/concordium.github.io/source/mainnet/net/guides/gallery/gallery-setup.rst

     Before you can run this example, make sure you have:

-    - access to the `Chrome <https://www.google.com/chrome/>`_ web browser on your computer
+    - access to :ref:`one of the supported Chromium web browsers<setup-browser-wallet>` on your computer

     - `git <https://git-scm.com/>`_ installed to be able to clone a repository from `GitHub <https://github.com/>`_